About this Site

-In contrast, the Old Post Office Festival Market, the nation’s original Post Office located about ten blocks away, is a relative failure.
+In contrast, the Old Post Office Festival Market, the nation’s original Post Office located about ten blocks away, has failed.
+It is now the Trump Hotel.

 The Old Post Office is an architectural marvel.
 It was refurbished at a cost of $280,000,000 to be a “Festival Market.”